CanonicalLtd/maas-docs/en/nodes-custom.md

 `curtin_userdata` template or by adding a custom file as described above.

-Curtin provides hooks to execute custom code before and after installation takes places.
+Curtin provides hooks to execute custom code before and after installation takes place.
 These hooks are named `early` and `late` respectively, and they can both be overridden to execute the Curtin configuration in the ephemeral environment.
 Additionally, the `late` hook can be used to execute a configuration for a machine being installed, a state known as *in-target*.